algmon/suanfamama-company-website/docs/research/2023-12-16-research-post.md

 ## Papers in Education

 We recommend using [算法妈妈每日论文解读GPTs](https://chat.openai.com/g/g-d85WVbueb-suan-fa-ma-ma-mei-ri-lun-wen-jie-du) in order to have the best research experience.
-'ALGMON' - 'VIZ' - 'IMAGINE' is currently our best practices for paper exploration.
+'Suanfamama' - 'VIZ' - 'IMAGINE' is currently our best practices for paper exploration.

 ### the GPT intro